-We would like to thank Elmar Körding and Andreas Horneffer for the insights and ideas they provided in numerous discussions and Alan Roy for his help in revising the manuscript.
+We would like to thank Elmar Körding and Andreas Horneffer for the insights and ideas they provided in numerous discussions.
 T. Huege was supported for this research through a stipend from the International Max Planck Research School (IMPRS) for Radio and Infrared Astronomy at the University of Bonn.
-LOPES is supported by the German Federal Ministry of Education and Research under grant No. 05 CS1ERA/1 (Verbundforschung Astroteilchenphysik).
+LOPES is supported by the German Federal Ministry of Education and

+Research under grant No. 05 CS1ERA/1 (Verbundforschung Astroteilchenphysik).